mishal1/takeaway/README.md

 ###Menu

 it should:
+- show add dishes to the menu
-- show dishes with the prices
+- show delete dishes from the menu
+- should check if a users order exists

 it interacts with:
 - dish
 - restaurant
+- customer

 ###Order